 Protection from Solid Foreign Objects & Dust

-The IEC 60529 test standard considers a rating of two as protection from solid objects greater than 12.5 mm.
-An IP of three means IP ingress protection against solid objects greater than 2.5 mm.
-Enclosures rated four offer protection from items that are solid objects greater than one mm.
+The IEC 60529 test standard considers a rating of IP2X as protection from solid objects greater than 12.5 mm.
+IP3X means IP ingress protection against solid objects greater than 2.5 mm.
+Enclosures rated IP4X offer protection from items that are solid objects greater than one mm.

 In summary number one through four means the enclosure cannot access probes and objects.
-Conversely, the IP rating test results of five and six are both dust testing related.
+Conversely, the IP rating test results of IP5X and IP6X are both dust testing related.
 This ingress protection standard classifies a five as dust protected.
 A six is dust tight.

 Protection Against Water

-Like the solid foreign objects, a liquid enclosure rating of zero means no protection.
-A one means the enclosure protects against dripping water.
-A two means the unit offers water ingress protection from dripping water testing titled up to 15 degrees.
-A rating of three covers spraying water testing.
+Like the solid foreign objects IP code test, a liquid enclosure rating of zero means no protection.
+IPX1 means the enclosure protects against dripping water.
+IPX2 means the unit offers water ingress protection from dripping water testing titled up to 15 degrees.
+A rating of IPX3 covers spraying water testing.

-A rating of four is splashing water testing.
-The harmful effects of water jets are covered by a five in this international standard.
-Water ingress testing of powerful water jets is a six.
-The IP rating standard considers immersion testing up to one meter to be a seven.
-Immersion protection beyond one meter is an 8.
+A rating of IPX4 is splashing water testing.
+The harmful effects of water jets are covered by IPX5 in this international standard.
+Water ingress testing of powerful water jets is rated as IPX6.
+The IP rating standard considers immersion testing up to one meter to be rated as IPX7.
+Immersion protection beyond one meter is rated as IPX8.
 IPX9 would be powerful steam jets protection.

 It should be noted that there can be an immersion test for corrosion.
 The ingress protection definition can also require conditioning of the liquid at temperature.
-It is important that the ingress protection test equipment be able to meet the requirements.
+The ingress protection test equipment must be able to meet the requirements.

 Additional Enclosure Testing Clarification